Space and Time

 Laptops and cell phones:

 Photographing during class is not allowed.
 Audio recording is OK.
 During class, turn off your cellphone's ringer.
 Your computers may be used only for note taking, and not for browsing the web, reading emails, or other activities unrelated to the class.
 If you use a computer during class, then please sit in the back of the room or on the end of a row so that your monitor's screen won't distract other students.
-Educational research shows that students learn more when they take their own notes by using a pencil or pen rather than by typing.
+Educational research shows that students learn more when they take notes by using a pencil or pen rather than by typing.